![]() Vol. ? Pittsburgh, August 9, 1811. No. ? ![]()

 THE subscribers, having laid out the town of GRANGER, will offer the lots for sale on the premises, at public vendue, on Thursday, the second day of November next |

-![]() "Tis pleasure, through the loop-holes of retreat, to peep at such a world" ![]() Vol. VIII No. 10] Washington, (Pa.)
-Monday, October 9, 1815.
-[Whole No. 374 ![]() From the Niagara Journal of Sept.
+"Tis pleasure, through the loop-holes of retreat, to peep at such a world" Vol. VIII.
+No. 10.
+Washington, Pa., Monday, October 9, 1815.
+Whole No. 374.
+From the Niagara Journal of Sept.
 12. A Council was held in this village last week, with the Indians, by Messrs.
 Parish and Granger, for the purpose of purchasing for the state, their title to the islands in the Niagara.
 The Indians we understand, consented to the sale, and the bargain requires only the ratification of the governor to be completed. |

-![]() Vol. IV.
-Pittsburgh, (Penn.)
-Saturday, October 28, 1815.
-No. 174. ![]() Destructive Fire!
+Vol. IV.
+Pittsburgh, Pa., Saturday, October 28, 1815.
+No. 174.
+Destructive Fire!
 About two o'clock on Friday morning, the citizens of this borough were alarmed with the cry of FIRE.
 It proved to be in Mr. Church's hatter's shop, in Wood street, about the centre between Third and Fourth streets.
 The wind was unusually high and stormy; and at one time it seemed almost impossible to stop the ravages of the flames.
 After raging with great violence for better than two hours, the citizens happily succeeded in stopping their further progress.
 The whole front of the aquare from Mr. Patterson's book store, on the corner of Fourth, and along Wood street, to John M.Donnell, esq,'s at the corner of Third, including both corners, is entirely consumed, together with a number of back buildings.
-The loss of property cannot be estimated at less than from 40 to 50,000 dollars. -- We sincerely sympathise with the suffers.Note: The Pittsburgh Gazette for Oct.
-28th also carried this news story: "... a most alarming fire broke out in the hatter's shop of Mr. Church, on the East side of Wood, between Third and Fourth Streets, which before it was extinguished destroyed the whole range of fine brick houses between the two Streets, besides a number of frame and back buildings."
-Luckily for Solomon Spalding, his manuscript story was either not on the premises when the fire began, or it was rescued from Patterson's office or Silas Engles' print shop before they were consumed by the fire. |
+The loss of property cannot be estimated at less than from 40 to 50,000 dollars. -- We sincerely sympathise with the suffers.Note 1: The Pittsburgh Gazette for Oct.
+28th also carried this news story: "Yesterday morning, about half past one o'clock, a most alarming fire broke out in the hatter's shop of Mr. Church, on the East side of Wood, between Third and Fourth Streets, which before it was extinguished destroyed the whole range of fine brick houses between the two Streets, besides a number of frame and [back] buildings.
+The fire had made great progress before a sufficient number of citizens were collected to arrest its course.
+Fortunately a rain had fallen a few hours before, or otherwise, the wind being high, its ravages might have spread destruction to a much greater extent.
+The principle sufferers are the Rev. Mr. Patterson, Mr. M'Kown, Mr. Thaw, Doctor Dawson, and John M'Donald, Esq.
+The damage sustained, may perhaps be estimated at $35,000." |

-![]() Vol. ?
-Pittsburgh, October 28, 1815.
-No. ? ![]()
+Vol. ?
+Pittsburgh, Saturday, October 28, 1815.
+No. ?

 MARRIED. -- On the 12th Inst. by the Rev. Joseph Stockton, Mr. William Eichbaum to the amiable Miss Rebecca Johnston, daughter of John Johnston, P. M., in this place. |